Maurice Merleau-Ponty: Life

 In the spring of 1939, he was the first foreign visitor to the newly established Husserl Archives, where he consulted Husserl's unpublished manuscripts and met Eugen Fink and Herman Van Breda.
 In the summer of 1939, as France declared war on Nazi Germany, he served on the frontlines in the French Army, where he was wounded in battle in June 1940.
-Upon returning to Paris in the fall of 1940, he married Suzanne Jolibois, a Lacanian psychoanalyst, and founded an underground resistance group with Jean-Paul Sartre called "Under the Boot".
+Upon returning to Paris in the fall of 1940, he married Suzanne Jolibois, a Lacanian psychoanalyst, and founded an underground resistance group with Jean-Paul Sartre called "Sous la Botte – Under the Boot" (the group was renamed "Socialisme et Liberté – Socialism and Liberty", a year later).
 He participated in an armed demonstration against the Nazi forces during the liberation of Paris.

+During the war, he taught at the Lycée Carnot (1940–1944), where he tutored the young Claude Lefort, and at the Lycée Condorcet (1944–1945).
+In 1945, he was awarded his doctorate on the basis of two important books: La structure du comportement (1942) and Phénoménologie de la Perception (1945).
+Merleau-Ponty possessed extensive knowledge in psychology, neurology, and psychiatry.

-After teaching at the University of Lyon from 1945 to 1948, Merleau-Ponty lectured on child psychology and education at the Sorbonne from 1949 to 1952.
-He was awarded the Chair of Philosophy at the Collège de France from 1952 until his death in 1961, making him the youngest person to have been elected to a chair.
+After teaching at the University of Lyon from 1945 to 1948 and the École Normale Supérieure from 1947 to 1948 (where he tutored the young Michel Foucault), Merleau-Ponty lectured on child psychology and education at the Sorbonne from 1949 to 1952.
+He was awarded the Chair of Philosophy at the Collège de France in 1952 (and taught there until his death in 1961), making him the youngest person to have been elected to a chair.

 Besides his teaching, Merleau-Ponty was also political editor for the leftist journal Les Temps modernes from its founding in October 1945 until December 1952.
 In his youth, he had read Karl Marx's writings and Sartre even claimed that Merleau-Ponty converted him to Marxism.
 E. K. Kuby states that while Merleau-Ponty was not a member of the French Communist Party and did not identify as a Communist, he laid out an argument justifying the Moscow Trials and political violence for progressive ends in general in the work Humanism and Terror in 1947.
-Kuby states that, about three years after that, however, he renounced his earlier support for political violence, rejected Marxism, and advocated a liberal left position in Adventures of the Dialectic (1955).
+Kuby states that, about three years after that, however, he renounced his earlier support for political violence in Adventures of the Dialectic (1955).
 His friendship with Sartre and work with Les Temps modernes ended because of that, since Sartre still had a more favourable attitude towards Soviet communism.
-Merleau-Ponty was subsequently active in the French non-communist left and in particular in the Union of the Democratic Forces.
+Merleau-Ponty was subsequently active in the French non-Communist left and in particular in the Union of the Democratic Forces.